puppetlabs/puppet-docs/source/learning/ral.markdown

 Begin
 -----

-Log into the Learning Puppet VM as root, and run the following command:
+Log into the Learning Puppet VM as root, and run `puppet resource service`.
+This command will return something like the following:

-    # puppet resource service

     service { 'NetworkManager':
       ensure => 'stopped',